-Instructor: Debjani Das Term: Spring 2023 Office: TUR 1215 (Grad lab) Location: Online/UF Online Email: debjanidas@ufl.edu Credit Hours: 3 Office Hours: Mon 2Pm-4Pm or by appointment Gen Ed: Yes
+Instructor: Debjani Das Term: Summer A 2025 Office: TUR 1215 (Grad lab) Location: Online/UF Online Email: debjanidas@ufl.edu Credit Hours: 3 Office Hours: By appointment only Gen Ed: Yes i.
+Course Overview

-I. Course Overview

 This course is a comprehensive national and global survey of population geography concepts, processes, and patterns in which students will learn to work and draw conclusions with actual population data sets.
 Early in the semester, the course will progress from introductory geographic and historical world population surveys to learning about population data sources and tools, to population distribution and composition concepts, fertility and mortality, internal and international migration patterns, refugees and displaced persons, future population growth, and finally population-related policies.
 This course is offered in an asynchronous fully online format.
 Please see Section V on Course Format below for more details.